-Expenses are allotted at the level of homogeneous risk Company's segmented using at the very least the lines of business (LoB) adopted in the segmentation of insurance obligations.
+Expenses are allocated at the level of homogeneous risk using at the very least the lines of business (LoB) adopted in the segmentation of insurance obligations.

-Exceptional expenses and any other justifiable restatement are deducted from the base of expenses used to determine unit costs.
+Exceptional expenses and any other justifiable restatement are not included in the determination of the expense base projection.

-Administrative expenses are adjusted by the inflation rate in the projection.
+Administrative expenses are also adjusted by the inflation rate in the projection.
+Due to the run-off operational mode no acquisition expenses occur and therefore not considered in the valuation.